r0o0/TIL/Regex/regex-basics.md

 ## `test()` method

 The most basic method check a regex pattern in a string.
-It`s a Regex method `RegExp.prototype.test()` that returns a boolean value.
+It's a Regex method `RegExp.prototype.test()` that returns a boolean value.
 ```JS
 const message = 'Hello, world!';
 const message2 = 'world!';